jptweb/IGME-340-Shared/environment_setup.md

 ### Step 2: Install Flutter
 Download Link: [https://docs.flutter.dev/get-started/install/macos](https://docs.flutter.dev/get-started/install/macos)

-1. Download the latest stable Flutter SDK for macOS
+1. Download the latest stable Flutter SDK for macOS; If asked to choose your first type of app you can choose any; though for now i'd recommend choosing iOS.
 2. Extract the zip file to a location like `~/development/` (avoid paths with spaces)
    ```bash
    cd ~/development